three-mountaineers/twitch_bot/README.md

 1. Download python: https://www.python.org/downloads/release/python-31011/
 2. Clone/Download this code
-3. Hit "Ctrl + Windows key" -> "Command Prompt"
+3. Hit "Windows key" + "Q" -> "Command Prompt"
 4. Change directory to where you downloaded the code
 5. Type the following into the "Command Prompt" window: `pip install -r requirements.txt`